Sr1codes/Car-Rental-System/README.md

 # Car Rental System Database
-This is my project on creating a car rental management database in mySQL.
+This is my final project on creating a car rental management database in mySQL.
 It models a car rental business.
 I added mock data and tables for the customers, cars, rentals, staff, payments, maintenance, reviews, insurance.

 This database handles: